Hay Para Leer – Crecer Leyendo

 Visit their web for signing in and learning about the full programme.

 Hay Festival and the FNPI

 The Gabriel García Márquez Foundation for a New Ibero-American Journalism -FNPI- and the Hay Festival Cartagena set up the Michael Jacobs Travel Writing Grant since 2014.
-During the 2018 edition the fourth winner was announced.
+During the 2019 edition the fifth winner was announced: Ernesto Picco.

 Since 2014 FNPI - The Gabriel García Márquez Foundation for a New Ibero-American Journalism and the Hay Festival Cartagena de Indias, as part of an alliance of more than a decade, decidaded to organise, as a tribute to the English writer, the Michael Jacobs Scholarship of travel chronicle, which awards with 7.500 dollars a book or travel article project about Hispanic America or Spain, to be published in Spanish or English.
 Since 2017, the scolarship is supperted by The Michael Jacobs Foundation for Travel Writing.

-In four editions, the Grant has received more than 700 travel book proposals, of which 4 winners have been selected: Álex Ayala (Spain), Federico Bianchini (Argentina), Diego Cobo (Spain) and Sabrina Duque (Ecuador).
+In four editions, the Grant has received more than 700 travel book proposals, of which 5 winners have been selected: Álex Ayala (Spain), Federico Bianchini (Argentina), Diego Cobo (Spain) Sabrina Duque (Ecuador) and Ernesto Picco (Argentina).

 Hay International Fellowship: Dylan Moore